carrierlxk/AdaptiveRP-tracking/README.md

+### CFRP

-This is the code of our IEEE CSVT paper: Adaptive Region Proposal with Channel Regularization for Robust Object Tracking
+This is the code of our IEEE CSVT paper: Adaptive Region Proposal with Channel Regularization for Robust Object Tracking We expliot region proposal from object detection to address object re-detection and scale estimation issue in object tracking.

 ##